WHAT’S IN THIS REVIEW?

 ExpressVPN has also just released Lightway, which they claim is “a next-generation VPN protocol that provides the best in speed, security, and reliability”.
 It should lead to better speeds and lower power usage, while they hope that it’ll be easier to audit.
 It’s another example of how they’ve managed to set the pace, especially when compared to other providers who seem content to rest on their laurels.

 Their VPN browser extension is open source, which means that the code is available for anyone to delve into, whether it be for testing, or just to see how it works.
 It ties into their ethos as a company committed to transparency, and it shows how much faith they have in their security protocols.

-ExpressVPN sees themselves as a privacy company first and foremost, and that’s reflected in the overall quality of their service.
+ExpressVPN sees itself as a privacy company first and foremost, and that’s reflected in the overall quality of its service.
 Each of their features adds another small layer of online security, and together, it combines to form a great package that is sure to keep your data safe.

 There are a few minor issues, but they’re not enough to hold ExpressVPN back from achieving the best possible score.
 There are comparable services on the market, but you’ll struggle to find anything better, even if it is slightly more expensive than the norm.